Alrysc/onb_docs/docs/onb_overview/enums/hit.md

 !!! tip "Missing Info"
     This notice will be removed once I have confirmed where the Blind icon is drawn.
 Is it on the "head" point of an animation frame, or around the height set by `Entity.set_height`?

+### NoCounter

+`Hit.NoCounter` is not accessible through the enum, but it can be accessed using its associated value, `2048`.
+In future versions, this will be fixed.
+This flag makes an attack unable to counterhit.

+If using this, be aware of the benefits of using an enum compared to the raw value, and the risks you take in using the number.
+Namely, the NoCounter flag may not have this value in future versions, which could impact your code logic.